elastic/connectors/docs/DEVELOPING.md

 Therefore, if you have binary content extraction disabled and are seeing this connector take up GB of memory, there's likely a bug.
 Conversely, if you are processing and downloading many binary files, it is perfectly reasonable to see memory spike in proportion to the size of said files.

+It's also important to note that connectors will store all IDs in memory while performing a sync.
+This allows the connector to then remove any documents from the Elasticsearch index which were not part of the batch just ingested.
+On large scale syncs, these IDs can consume a significant amount of RAM, especially if they are large.
+Be careful to design your document IDs to not be longer than necessary.

 ##### Will it require local file (disk) caching?

 Some connectors require writing to disk in order to utilize OS-level utils (base64, for example), or to buffer large structures to avoid holding them all in memory.